 - wine equalisation tax (WET)

-If you're an existing business with an ABN you can also use the BRS to apply for your tax registrations.
+If you're an existing business with an ABN, you can also apply for your tax registrations through the BRS.

 4. Trademark your name

 Make sure you protect your business name or idea, including trademarking your name and logo.
 Just registering your business name doesn't give you full automatic rights over the name.